alexeygridnev/hungarian_elections_2018/README.md

 # hungarian_elections_2018
-The first results of Hungarian parliamentary elections of 2018 (as of 09 Aplil, 18:30).
-So far, only results for proportional representation and without foreign and postal votes.
-The script for scraping is attached.
-To be updated.
+Scripts for scraping results of Hungarian parliamentary elections of 2018 and 2010 elections.
+So far, scrapes only results for proportional representation for 2018 elections and for multimember constituencies for 2010 elections.
+Written for a research which is goind to be presented in UPTAKE Workshop in Tartu on 19 October 2018 (http://www.uptake.ut.ee/cfp-uptake-workshop-democracy-in-reverse-at-tartu-estonia/) To be updated.